neomonkeus/buildenv/README.rst

 Usage
 =====

 * Buildenv is used to setup a console window with pre-defined environmental setting.

 * These setting are for the console session only, to avoid *PATH* pollution and avoids manually setting on each use.

 * The setting are read from a .ini file created by the user in the ./ini folder.

 * Running :file:`create-shortcut.bat` creates separate buildenv shortcuts on your desktop.

+* There are two optional arguments [ini_location] [output_folder]
+  - [ini_location] Reads any *.ini file, create corresponding buildenv shortcut : Default=".\ini"
+  - [output_folder] The directory where the shortcuts will be created : Default="<current_user>\Desktop"

 * Running the shortcut will call buildenv, passing the specific .ini setting, with a resulting console window.